reinarpg/reinarpg-bot/docs/CONTRIBUTING.md

 ## Creating tests
 Mineflayer has two kind of tests :

- * [internal tests](test/internalTest.js) : tests that are done against a simple server created with node-minecraft-protocol
+ * [internal tests](test/internalTest.js) : tests that are done against a simple server created with node-reinarpg-protocol
  * [external tests](test/externalTests/) : tests that are done against the vanilla server

 The objective of these tests is to know automatically what works and what doesn't in reinarpg-bot, so it's easier to make reinarpg-bot work.